The Ski Wardrobe

 a really cool beanie

-When in my accommodation I love popping on my Ugg slippers
+When in my accommodation I love popping

 And when it’s time to truly relax, a mulled red wine goes a long way.